Kuroganeda1/AOF/README.md

 # AOF
-A website for financial literacy and how to invest tips.
-Allowing one to manage money better and create a revenue
+A reactive website template for financial literacy and how to invest.
+Allowing one to manage money better and create a revenue.